cyberark/epv-api-scripts/Platforms/README.md

 # Export/Import Platform
 In order to run the tool you need to run some simple commands in Powershell.
-The Tool supports two modes: [*Import*](#import-command) and [*Export*](#export-command)
+The Tool supports two modes: [*Import*](#import-command) and [*Export*](#export-command) The tool can support a single import/export of a single platform or a list of platforms using a CSV file

 ## Usage
 ```powershell